Your Alaskan Adventures

 3. Or the Musk Ox Farm

-Just 15 minutes down the road you can find Alaska's Musk Ox Farm, another family friendly activity that's free for kiddos under the age of 5.
+Just 15 minutes down the road from the Reindeer Farm you can find Alaska's Musk Ox Farm, another family friendly activity that's free for kiddos under the age of 5.
 Here, you'll be lead on a guided tour of the working farm (that produces qiviut - the under fur of a musk ox that's claimed to be 8x warmer than wool), and you can also explore the Musk Ox Museum & gift shop onsite!

 Picture